Authentication & access control

 - Force SSO: Require all users to authenticate via SSO

-API keys & service accounts
+API tokens & service tokens

 For programmatic access and automation: